jedrichards/node-deployment/README.md

 	sudo ssh-add -L # Lists all public keys currently being cached sudo ssh-add -D # Deletes all cached public keys

-Furthermore, it may be useful to present two different identities to Gitolite.
-One identity could be the Gitolite admin user which has the rights to the `gitolite-admin` repo, and the other could be your regular user identity which you use for your general coding work.
-Under these conditions you can add two server aliases to your SSH config which point to the same host but present two different keys:

-	Host gitolite-host-admin
-		HostName 0.0.0.0
-		IdentityFile ~/.ssh/id_rsa_admin
-		User git
-		IdentitiesOnly yes

-	Host gitolite-host-user
-		HostName 0.0.0.0
-		IdentityFile ~/.ssh/id_rsa_user
-		User git
-		IdentitiesOnly yes

-Then to clone the admin repo:

-	git clone git@gitolite-host-admin:gitolite-admin

-And to clone a regular repo for work:

-	git clone git@gitolite-host-user:some-project

 ### 2. The Node Application

 I've added the Node reverse proxy application to this repo so you can look around the files.
 It uses nodejitsu's [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) under the hood.